aussedatlo/aussedatlo-notes/posts/13-nextcloud-in-docker.md

 > [!warning] Warning
 > If you have 2FA enabled on your gmail account, you can't use your regular password with gmail.
 You will need to generate an app password like described here: https://support.google.com/accounts/answer/185833?hl=en

-The final docker-compose.yml file should look like this :
+The final `docker-compose.yml` file should look like this:

 ```yml {44-50}
 services: